 Traditional (Instructor-led sections):

-Students who want the structure to complete the entire 5-credit series (e.g. Math 81-82-83-84) in one quarter should choose the instructor-led sections.
+Students who want the structure to complete the entire 5-credit series in one quarter should choose the instructor-led sections.
 The instructor sets a pace that makes sure you finish the course in one quarter.
 Students who want to move at a slower pace or faster pace should consider taking classes in the Math Center instead.
-Many, but not all, of the instructor-led sections include a portion of the class where the instructor lectures and the remainder of the class where students work together on problem solving.
-However, with remote instruction, there is more variation in how class time is used or if the class is completely run asynchronously.
+Many, but not all, of the instructor-led sections include a portion of the class with a lecture and the remainder of the class where students work together on problem solving.

 How to complete your precollege math class sequence to finish all 5 credits.

-A student who isn’t able to complete all 5 credits of a precollege math series will need to register the following quarter to complete (or make further progress) by registering for at least some of the remaining classes in the Math Center.
+A student who isn’t able to complete all 5 credits of a precollege math series (e.g. Math 71-72-73-74) will need to register the following quarter to complete (or make further progress) by registering for at least some of the remaining credits in the Math Center.
 Students must register in the Math Center to complete these missing credits — an instructor-led classroom is not an option for finishing up.